-Dad’s Adam’s apple looked like a bowling ball banging around in his throat.
+Dad’s Adam’s apple banged around like a bowling ball lodged in his throat.
 “Ali.
 What does um, Mr. Crowbar look like?”

 “Ali, no. Please.
 Look at me baby.”

-Dad was basically in the backseat.
+Ali started at Dad’s voice.
+The next thing I knew he was basically in the backseat.
 It was too much.
-To look at Ali.
-Her wide eyes brimming with innocence.
+To look at Ali, her wide eyes brimming with innocence.
 The car behind us honked again.

-Mom had wanted to move back to the county ever since we got here.
-But Dad insisted on fixing up a historic home on the bumpy cobblestone street.
+He and Mom had fought since we moved here.
+But Dad insisted on fixing our drafty historic home on the bumpy cobblestone street.
 Now, as he watched Ali take us in, he sighed, muttered some words to himself.

-“Okay,” he said, shoving the car in gear.
+“Okay,” he said, shoving the car in gear and turning around.
+“Okay.”

 “What do you mean, ‘where am I going?’
 Back to the gas station.
 I need to have a word with this Mr. Crowbar character.”